Canon 100D vs Nikon D5300

 - More modern: Was introduced somewhat (6 months) more recently.

 The above review scores should be interpreted with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.